Maicarons/CheongWaDaeChecker/README.md

 - Due to browser CORS restrictions, you may need to:
   - Use the live demo version, or
-  - Run a local server (e.g., `python -m http.server`), or
+  - Run a local server (e.g., ```bash python -m http.server
+    ```), or
-  - Configure your browser to allow cross-origin requests
+  - Configure your browser to allow cross-origin requests for API access

 ## Contributing 🤝